- Program Year: 2

 P. Montag, J. Egedal, E. Lichko, and B. A. Wetherton.
 Impact of compressibility and a guide field on Fermi acceleration during magnetic island coalescence.
 Physics of Plasmas.
 2017.

 J. Egedal, A. Le, W. Daughton, B. Wetherton, P. A. Cassak, J. L. Burch, B. Lavraud, J. Dorelli, D. J. Gershman, and L. A. Avanov.
 Spacecraft observations of oblique electron beams breaking the frozen-in law during asymmetric reconnection.
-To appear in Physical Review Letters.
+Physical Review Letters.
 2018.

 DOE Computational Science Graduate Fellow